-- 2) How does the running time of the greedy algorithm for the A-DAP and the MIP approach for the DAP vary with typical topologies created with different parameters? - 3) What are trends in the expected client connectivity over all the assignment algorithms when varying topology parameters?
+3) What are trends in the expected client connectivity over all the assignment algorithms when varying topology parameters?

-We select expected client connectivity and running time to measure for each algorithm.
-Expected client connectivity is a measure of how well the algorithm performs, which can be compared with MIP's optimal value.
+Simulation methodology.
+We use expected client connectivity and running time to evaluate each algorithm.
+Expected client connectivity is a measure of how well the algorithm performs.
 Running time is a measure of how quickly the algorithm will terminate with an expected client connectivity.